NBISweden/predictprotein-webserver-prodres/README.md

-#Web-server for FastPSSM
+#Web-server for PRODRES

 ##Description:
-    This is the web-server implementation of the FastPSSM workflow.
+    This is the web-server implementation of the PRODRES workflow.

+    PRODRES is a fast way to obtain a Position-Specific Scoring Matrix (PSSM) or a jackhmmer-generated profile Hidden Markov Model (pHMM).
+By using the PFAM database as an intermediate step, we can speed up the process of profile creation by almost ten times if the query sequence has at least one hit in PFAM domains, while, at the same time, obtaining virtually the same profile as with a standard PSI-BLAST or jackhmmer search.

     The web-server is developed with Django (>=1.6.4)

-    This software is open source and licensed under the GPL license
+    This software is open source and licensed under the GPL v3 license (a copy of the license is included in the repository)

     This implementation employs two queuing schemes for small jobs and large jobs respectively.
 For single-sequence jobs submitted via web-page, they